jseutens/business-profile-tailored/readme.txt

 7. Add a contact card to any page or post with the block.

 == Changelog ==
+= 2.3.0 (2022-06-06) =
+- Fork from the original plugin , until fax and cellphone are added

 = 2.2.1 (2022-02-18) =
 - Update to counter an error with WP-CLI.